nightnoryu/chan-scraper/README.md

 # Thread parser
-This program is capable of downloading attachments from threads on [2ch](https://2ch.hk).
+This program is capable of downloading attachments from threads on [2ch](https://2ch.hk) and [4chan](https://4channel.org).
 You can select what to download: images, videos or all files.

 ## Requirements
 * Python 3